justDabuK/emberwood-village/src/pages/downtime/researchDeleriumSpells.md

 Have a look at the [spell list](/spells) for unlocked spells that can possibly be researched (the ones with a crystal in front).

+## Prerequisites
+- you are a spellcaster
+- spellbook, scroll or teacher

 ## Cost
 - per spell level
   - 2 days of downtime